kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 ## pa101, Sudoku

+pa101 receives the input by standard input.
+Recieve only 81 characters because this puzzle size is fixed.
+Other puzzles are receives input differently, but this puzzles receives in this way.
+This program receives numbers from 1 to 9 as character. \*, and ? can be entered.

 #### In directory pa101, there are 6 files.
 * [pa101.c](pa101/pa101.c) - source code
 * [SudokuInputExample](pa101/SudokuInputExample.txt) - Input example from Sudoku game for testing.